akpamososuryo/NFoil/README.md

 ##  Acknowledgments

-Many thanks to Krzysztof J. Fidkowski for his work on [mfoil](https://websites.umich.edu/~kfid/codes.html#mfoil).
+Many thanks to Krzysztof J. Fidkowski for his work on [mfoil](https://websites.umich.edu/~kfid/codes.html#mfoil), and to the XFOIL team for the original tool.

-Thanks to the [Google Antigravity](https://antigravity.dev/) team for their tool.
+Thanks to the [Google Antigravity](https://antigravity.dev/) team for the IDE.